Argentina partially reopens as it approaches 5 mln COVID-19 cases | Health

 Argentina partially reopens as it approaches 5 mln COVID-19 cases

+Argentina, with population 45 million, adopted the plan after 10 consecutive weeks of lower case numbers and eight weeks of decreasing deaths.
+However, medical experts cautioned against changes that gave the impression the pandemic was over.

+The more contagious Delta variant was likely to be spreading within communities already, neurologist Conrado Estol told Reuters, while also highlighting low levels of COVID-19 testing and double-vaccination rates.
+Infectious disease specialist and scientist Jorge Geffner based in Argentina said some reopening measures were "irrational."
+"There are many statements emanating from the political sphere that give the impression we are post-pandemic and we are not."

-The second stage of the new program, depending on infection rates, would include greater capacity for closed-door gatherings, unlimited attendance at open-air events, group trips for those who are fully vaccinated and the reopening of borders to receive vaccinated foreigners.
-The program would eventually include reopening outdoor sporting events, of great importance in the soccer-crazed nation.
-But that will only happen if case loads continue to fall, Fernandez said.
+A second stage of reopening, depending on infection rates, would include greater capacity for closed-door gatherings, unlimited attendance at open-air events, group trips for those who are fully vaccinated and the reopening of borders to receive vaccinated foreigners.
+The program would eventually include reopening outdoor sporting events, of great importance in a nation of football fans.
+But that will only happen if caseloads continue to fall, Fernandez said.

 In news that may convey optimism ahead of November congressional elections, Fernandez said he expects the economy to grow 7% this year after a three-year recession severely exacerbated by the pandemic in 2020.
 "The vaccine is the best economic policy.
 Thanks to vaccination we are recovering," he said.

-Given shortages of second doses of Russia's Sputnik V vaccine, one of the most frequently administered in the country, Argentina has started offering a second dose of the Moderna and/or AstraZeneca vaccines.
-Argentina has vaccinated about 25.84 million people with the first dose, but only 7.98 million with the second, according to official data.
+Shortages of second doses of Russia's Sputnik V vaccine, the jab most frequently administered in the country, has prompted Argentina to offer a second dose of the Moderna or AstraZeneca vaccines.
+Around 25.84 million people have so far received a first dose, but only 7.98 million a second, according to official data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)